RelyionEnergyInc/dashboard/readme.md

 * When finshed, run `npm start` to launch the dashboard interface

 *The interface should automatically open in the default browser when ready.
-If this window is closed or does not open, navigate to [localhost:8081](http://localhost:8081) in any browser.*
+If this window is accidentally closed or does not open, navigate to [localhost:8081](http://localhost:8081) in any browser.*

 ### 3. Using the dashboard